AyaanK077/os_project_python/devlog.md

 Got most of the structure working.
 The driver starts both programs and the logging works.
 The history feature saves what I type, and the password isn’t stored like the instructions said.
 It’s starting to feel like a real system now.
 Next I’ll finish the encryption logic so it’s ready to test end-to-end.

+## 2025-10-19 17:15

+### Thoughts so far

+The encryption code is finally working right.
+I tested it with the example from the project sheet, and it gave the exact same output (HELLO key, WORLD → DSCWR).
+It took me a bit to fix how it handled upper and lowercase letters, but now it’s all consistent.

+### Plan for this session

+- Get the encryption program to accept all four commands (PASS, ENCRYPT, DECRYPT, QUIT).
+- Make it show “RESULT” or “ERROR” depending on what happens.
+- Make sure it only works on letters (no numbers or spaces).
+- Run a few tests to confirm the math behind the cipher.

+### Reflection

+The cipher works great now.
+It correctly encrypts and decrypts, and it shows a proper “RESULT” when it succeeds.
+It also gives “ERROR Password not set” if I try to encrypt before setting one.
+Feels good to see it working.
+Next up: connecting this to the driver so I can control everything from one place.